benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - If you recall, when we click the button we call our `onIncrement` handler
+- We want to verify that when we click the button that `onIncrement` gets called w/ the right parameter
 - Well with enzyme we can simulate clicking the button w/o running in a browser!
 - And with Jest we can provide a mock function using `jest.fn()`
 - Then we can assert things on that mock:
 - How many times it was called (twice for 2 clicks)
 - What arguments it was last called with (2)
-- Aagain: we shouldn't inspect the `state` of the component (which would be 2)
+- Again: we shouldn't inspect the `state` of the component (which would be 2)
 - Instead we assert on the value in the handler (the public API)
 - Being able to unit test like this is a game-changer